JavaFXpert/wikibrowser-service/README.md

 Facility that browses Wikipedia augmented with semantic capabilities

 ## Enhancements to consider
+* Implement authentication
+* Enable user to save a concept map for later retrieval
+* Enable user to associate external resources with Q items
+* Allow users to associate links that they supply with topics.
 * Create Getting Started guide for ConceptMap in Slides
 * Put Wikipedia header on right side of app
 * Highlight node that is represented by selected Wikipedia article